Robotistan/Robotistan-RDT/docs/source/education/rock paper scissor.rst

 Project Details and Algorithm
 ------------------------------
-This project is perfect for beginners, as it only requires a few components.
-While both the wiring diagram and the associated software are easy to understand.
+This project is perfect for beginners, as it only requires a Picobricks.

 RULES: